OpsChasingDev/Redirected.Folder.Health/Explanation.md

-# Plain explanation of the RFH script
+# Explanation of the Get-RFH Function

 ## Begin
 - Collecting AD User information in a custom object